 A credit card is a great trip extra and the perfect way to earn some points while travelling if you are smart about when (cashback offers, lounge access, small shop deals, bonus points) and where to use them.
 Don’t use a credit card for holiday spending if you wouldn’t use it for spending at home.
 There is nothing that will bring on the post-holiday blues and a great deal of stress more than a huge credit card bill after you return from your holiday (and with exchange rates and surcharges everything you bought may just be cheaper at home).

-For regular everyday transactions, we use like the Qantas Cash Card and the 28 Degrees MasterCard while travelling.
+For regular everyday transactions, we use the Qantas Cash Card and the 28 Degrees MasterCard while travelling.
 That way we aren’t bleeding money on international transaction fees and we know we are spending money that is already ours.

 App Track Your Spending